February 17, 2023

 If you’re unsure what else you might need, read our sustainable packing list here.

 You (and your 4WD) can grab a barge or ferry from either Hervey Bay or Rainbow Beach.

-From Hervey Bay in River Heads: Fraser Venture Barges depart several times a day.
+From Hervey Bay in River Heads: The SeaLink ferry departs several times a day.
 Take the 30-minute journey to Wanggoolba Creek or the 50-minute journey to Kingfisher Bay.

 From Rainbow Beach: the Manta Ray Barge leaves every 30 minutes from Inskip Point.
 The trip to Hook Point on Fraser Island takes just 10 minutes.

-For high-flyers: Air Fraser Island’s fleet of light aircraft depart from the Sunshine Coast and Hervey Bay airports.
+For high-flyers: Air Fraser Island’s fleet of light aircraft departs from the Sunshine Coast and Hervey Bay airports.

 If you’re going to be fully focused on driving around with your 4WD once you arrive on the island, best to check out this detailed map of the island’s camping sites.
 Another solid reason to check out this K’gari (Fraser Island) map in advance?
 The often weak mobile signal on the island.